Do Construction Distributions Shape Formal Language Learning In German BabyLMs?: Model hyperparameters and training details

 Our models share a hidden/intermediate/embedding size of 256, 8 hidden layers and attentions heads, and a context length of 128.
 For the character models, the vocabulary consists of all printable ASCII characters and characters used in written German (üäöß and their uppercase variants), amounting to a vocab. size of 110 and 3,730,688 parameters.
 For the subword models, we train a BPE tokenizer \cite{gage1994new} with a vocab. size of 8,000 and add two special tokens (BOS, EOS/PAD), resulting in 8,002 vocab. tokens and 7,771,392 parameters.
 Model training takes approx. 2h on a MacBook Pro with an Apple M2 Pro CPU/GPU.

 We reproduce the training and test loss curves for our models in Figure \ref{fig:loss}.
 For the test loss, we evaluated perplexity on a held-out, randomly sampled portion of each individual training corpus.
 We find no principal differences in loss development, although the character models and models trained on the \texttt{cds} data seem to converge the fastest.
 As the similar curves for train and test loss indicate, all models succeed in optimizing for their next-token prediction goal.
+It should be noted that due to longer/shorter sequences in the different data mixtures and our choice of padding to the maximum sequence length, some models are trained for more \textit{steps}, although the number of \textit{lexical tokens} remains the same.